DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 {{% /notice %}}

-Run the *IdentityServer* project and navigate to https://localhost:5001.
+Comment in the service registration and pipeline configuration, run the *IdentityServer* project, and navigate to https://localhost:5001.
 You should now see a home page.

 Spend some time reading the pages and models, especially those in the *Pages/Account* folder.
 These pages are the main UI entry points for login and